onenationxyz/onenation/manifest/README.md

 Today, you may consider signing the manifest like a psycho-magic act, **a covenant with yourself and the Earth**.
 No external authority will ever check whether you live according to those terms or not.

-Soon, One Nation will create a decentralized, unalterable ID registry: the Grand Papyrus.
+Soon, One Nation will create a decentralized, unalterable ID registry: One Crystal.
 At that moment the manifest will hold the role of "term and conditions" before creating your new Avatar.

 ### How to use it